guettli/git-tips/README.md

 This shows nothing when the Git state is clean and a readable warning when something is wrong.

-## Github: Play sound, when CI Job is finished
+## GitHub: Play a sound when a CI job is finished

-Sometimes I need to wait until a Github CI Job is finished.
+Sometimes I need to wait until a GitHub CI job is finished.
 Waiting is not very productive, so I do other things while waiting.

 When the job is done, I want to get notified.
 This can be done like this: